AbasseShane/rock-paper-scissor/README.md

 #Rock paper scissor

-Basic rock paper scissor  game in python.
+Basic rock paper scissor  game in javascript.
 The computer randomly chooses between rock, paper or scissors and the user enters one of the 3 choices

 A project from The Odin Project